 If we’re trying to be responsible, we budget everything in our lives.
 That means that whether we’re buying food, gas, clothes or entertainment, every dollar should be accounted for.
 That said, it seems that no matter how responsible we think we’re being with our money, we tend to leave one thing out of the budgeting equation: dating.
 Romantic dates aren't just for Valentines Day.
 It's an important part of life that should be exercised all year!
 Yet, it’s one of those things that seems to always slip through the cracks in our financial plans.
 Don’t let your dating life interfere with your financial future.
-Take steps to save on dating now so you’ll never have to rely on a cash advance to bounce back.
+Take steps to save on dating now so you’ll never have to rely on a installment loans to bounce back.
 Here are 5 smart ways to save money while dating:

 Probably one of the most obvious ways to save money on dinner is to dine at home.
 Ordering drinks, appetizers, entrées and dessert for two can easily turn a night on the town into a budget-busting disaster.
 Not to mention the tip to top it all off.
 Instead of spending a small fortune at a restaurant, try making something in your own kitchen.
 It may sound boring, but dinner for two at home is actually more romantic than sitting in a chain restaurant surrounded by complete strangers.
 Find a recipe on allrecipes.com and whip something at home – you two can spend some quality time together without spending over your budget.